Dark humoured doctors need to watch their language

 Rise up readers.
 Push back patients.
 It’s time for the populace to challenge the world of medical terminology.
 Time to face down its many “isms” – from age to stigma to sex.

-In a feature piece in the Guardian last month, Justine van der Leun wondered why women have an “incompetent cervix” and a “blighted ovum”, while men merely have “premature ejaculation” and “erectile dysfunction”, not “inadequate testicles” and “futile penis”?
+In a feature piece in the Guardian, Justine van der Leun wondered why women have an “incompetent cervix” and a “blighted ovum”, while men merely have “premature ejaculation” and “erectile dysfunction”, not “inadequate testicles” and “futile penis”?